Shaw Method Aquatics

 It takes about 5-10 lessons or classes to develop instroductory swimming skills or to learn or re-learn a stroke.
 I can also do single lesson swim checks to assess your stroke if you let me know this is your goal for the lesson.

 It is recommended that swimming students take at least three Alexander lessons during their aquatics training in order to be able to understand how to apply Alexander technique principles to their swimming practice.

-Private lessons are available at any teaching location.
-Group classes are available at Reavis Rehab and Ergo Wellness.
+Private lessons or 2-person lessons are available at any teaching location.

 If you have a pool available to you that is warm and has space available for walking in waist-deep water, I would consider teaching you there.